compasjs/compas/docs/code-gen.md

 **Advanced**:

-- **Optional**: created with `T.optional()` can make an optional copy of the passed in type
+- **Optional**: created with `T.optional()` can make an optional copy of the passed in type.

-- **Omit**: created with `T.omit()` allows to remove a subset of keys from a passed in object
+- **Omit**: created with `T.omit()` allows to remove a subset of keys from a passed in object.

-- **Pick**: created with `T.pick()` allows pick a subset of keys from the passed in obejct
+- **Pick**: created with `T.pick()` allows pick a subset of keys from the passed in obejct.
+- **Searchable**: created with `T.searchable()` makes a copy of the provided value and returns it as sql searchable.

 ## Inferred types